Agenda: In this tutorial, we will

 Version controlling is the most required feature that a asp.net web development team needs while working in an enterprise environment.
 GIT is the most popular version controlling system which is open source, free to use, works on Linux based shell scripting, and easy to integrate with any type of IDEs.

 Microsoft has done a great job by integrated all the features of GIT within Visual Studio Code editor.
-This is the reason that Visual Studio code is dominant code editor tool in software market.
+This is the reason that Visual Studio code is dominant code editor tool in Software Development Solutions.

 Step 1: Create a new Folder on your local system.
 I am creating it on Desktop.
 This folder will act as our repository.